 You may qualify for a loan applicable to this program.
 Please see the funding sources below for more details.

 Our Professional Certificate programs are non-credit (not degree applicable); therefore, they are NOT eligible for federal education loans.
 DO NOT SUBMIT FAFSA FORMS for these programs.
-Some of our programs may offer payment plans.
-Please see individual program web pages for those details.
+Please note that we do not offer a payment plan for this program.

 No loans (Wells Fargo Graduate loan, Sallie Mae Smart Option Undergraduate loan, etc.) can be construed to imply any degree-seeking status for students of Duke Continuing studies.
 Duke Continuing Studies courses are non-credit.